• Skip to main content

 4. Enable JavaScript

-Although, JavaScript is associated with many security issues, it is widely used and required for proper functioning of websites and many programs installed on your computer.
+JavaScript is a popular scripting language that is widely and required for proper functioning of websites on the internet and many programs installed on your computer.

-Hence, make sure that the option to use JavaScript is enabled in the web browser that you are using on your computer.
+Hence, make sure that the option to use JavaScript is enabled in the default web browser on your computer.

-If you are using Google Chrome browser, refer to this guide: How to Enable JavaScript in Chrome Browser.
-If you are still using Internet Explorer, refer to this guide: How to Enable JavaScript in Internet Explorer.
+If you are using Google Chrome, you can refer to this guide: How to Enable JavaScript in Chrome Browser.

 5. Disable Third Party Browser Extensions